confluentinc/ccloud-sdk-go-v2/cdx/v1/docs/CdxV1ProviderSharedResourceUpdate.md

 `func (o *CdxV1ProviderSharedResourceUpdate) HasLogoUrl() bool`

 HasLogoUrl returns a boolean if a field has been set.

-### GetOrganizationName

-`func (o *CdxV1ProviderSharedResourceUpdate) GetOrganizationName() interface{}`

-GetOrganizationName returns the OrganizationName field if non-nil, zero value otherwise.

-### GetOrganizationNameOk

-`func (o *CdxV1ProviderSharedResourceUpdate) GetOrganizationNameOk() (*interface{}, bool)`

-GetOrganizationNameOk returns a tuple with the OrganizationName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOrganizationName

-`func (o *CdxV1ProviderSharedResourceUpdate) SetOrganizationName(v interface{})`

-SetOrganizationName sets OrganizationName field to given value.

-### HasOrganizationName

-`func (o *CdxV1ProviderSharedResourceUpdate) HasOrganizationName() bool`

-HasOrganizationName returns a boolean if a field has been set.

-### SetOrganizationNameNil

-`func (o *CdxV1ProviderSharedResourceUpdate) SetOrganizationNameNil(b bool)`

- SetOrganizationNameNil sets the value for OrganizationName to be an explicit nil

-### UnsetOrganizationName
-`func (o *CdxV1ProviderSharedResourceUpdate) UnsetOrganizationName()`

-UnsetOrganizationName ensures that no value is present for OrganizationName, not even an explicit nil
-### GetEnvironmentName

-`func (o *CdxV1ProviderSharedResourceUpdate) GetEnvironmentName() string`

-GetEnvironmentName returns the EnvironmentName field if non-nil, zero value otherwise.

-### GetEnvironmentNameOk

-`func (o *CdxV1ProviderSharedResourceUpdate) GetEnvironmentNameOk() (*string, bool)`

-GetEnvironmentNameOk returns a tuple with the EnvironmentName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnvironmentName

-`func (o *CdxV1ProviderSharedResourceUpdate) SetEnvironmentName(v string)`

-SetEnvironmentName sets EnvironmentName field to given value.

-### HasEnvironmentName

-`func (o *CdxV1ProviderSharedResourceUpdate) HasEnvironmentName() bool`

-HasEnvironmentName returns a boolean if a field has been set.

-### GetClusterName

-`func (o *CdxV1ProviderSharedResourceUpdate) GetClusterName() string`

-GetClusterName returns the ClusterName field if non-nil, zero value otherwise.

-### GetClusterNameOk

-`func (o *CdxV1ProviderSharedResourceUpdate) GetClusterNameOk() (*string, bool)`

-GetClusterNameOk returns a tuple with the ClusterName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetClusterName

-`func (o *CdxV1ProviderSharedResourceUpdate) SetClusterName(v string)`

-SetClusterName sets ClusterName field to given value.

-### HasClusterName

-`func (o *CdxV1ProviderSharedResourceUpdate) HasClusterName() bool`

-HasClusterName returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)